- Location: Across: Marla SA, Marree SA, Elliston SA, Streaky Bay SA, Ceduna SA, Adelaide SA, Victor Harbor SA

 - Writing & Editing

 Anyone that has recovered from a personal experience of perinatal mental illness with a passion to raise awareness can apply to be a Community Champion.
-By personal experience we mean that you have experienced perinatal anxiety and/or depression or postnatal psychosis or supported a partner through their experience.
+This means that every Community Champion has either:

-How to apply Your wellbeing is the most important thing so please think about where you are in your recovery journey before applying.
-PANDA Community Champions have to be recovered to get involved in raising awareness especially when sharing their personal experience.
+Your wellbeing is the most important thing, so please think about where you are in your recovery journey before applying.
+PANDA Community Champions have to be recovered to get involved in raising awareness, especially when sharing their personal story.